CARE ACT 2014

 2.3 Delay: tertiary prevention

 These are interventions aimed at minimising the effect of disability or deterioration for people with established or complex health conditions, (including progressive conditions, such as dementia), supporting people to regain skills and manage or reduce need where possible.
-Tertiary prevention could include, for example the rehabilitation of people who are severely sight impaired (see also Sight Registers).
+Tertiary prevention could include, for example the rehabilitation of people who are severely sight impaired (see also Sight and other Disability Registers chapter).
 Local authorities must provide or arrange services, resources or facilities that maximise independence for those already with such needs, for example, interventions such as the provision of formal care such as meeting a person’s needs in their own home; rehabilitation / reablement services, for example community equipment services and adaptations; and the use of joint case management for people with complex needs.

 Tertiary prevention services could also include helping improve the lives of carers by enabling them to continue to have a life of their own alongside caring, for example through respite care, peer support groups like dementia cafés, or emotional support or stress management classes which can provide essential opportunities to share learning and coping tips with others.
 This can help develop mechanisms to cope with stress associated with caring and help carers develop an awareness of their own physical and mental health needs.